AlexJackzip/BasicPcInfo/ReadMe.md

 8.Physical Disk type and name.
 9.Ram amount in bytes.

-2. Outputs info it gets to screen or file, depending on if file out is turned off.
+Then outputs info it gets to screen or file, depending on if file out is turned off.
 (default outputs to file and screen)